-On occasion it may not be appropriate for the person who receives the complaint to progress the concern and the matter may be referred to another individual within St James' CE Primary School or an external organisation.
+On occasion it may not be appropriate for the person who receives the complaint to progress the concern and the matter may be referred to another individual within the School or an external organisation.

 It may be possible to resolve some concerns informally by agreed action without the need for further formal investigation.